30+ Things To Know When Planning a Beach Wedding

 1. Pick a location: close to home or a destination wedding in the Caribbean?

-When it comes to planning your wedding venue, you’ll need to decide if you prefer something closer to home (perhaps somewhere you’re familiar with but never gave much thought to), or whether you want to travel and have a destination wedding.
+When it comes to planning your wedding venue, you’ll need to decide if you prefer something close to home or if you’re ready to pack your bags for a dreamy destination wedding in the Caribbean.

 2. Pick a date.
 Keep guests with kids in mind!